❗ Disclosure: This post contains affiliate links. Click here to read my affiliate policy.

 You can also buy birds for as little as a couple of dollars each for the more common varieties.
 If, however, you like your chickens a little “different”, you can choose exotic breeds that cost anywhere up to $200 per bird.
 I, personally, prefer function over form, so I tend to go for run of the mill varieties that are good egg producers, or I rescue ex-battery chickens, although I’ve also taken in a few Pekin Bantams, Easter eggers, and exotic breeds that needed a new home over the years.
 Also, remember to account for your climate – if you have freezing temperatures in the winter months, you’ll need a breed that’s cold-hardy as well as good for egg laying.
 In this case, I’d recommend Rhode Island Reds, Golden Comets, or White Leghorns.
 These are comparatively inexpensive and each bird can lay between 250 and 300 eggs per year, providing you give them the right level of care, a decent habitat, and good nutrition.

-Chicken feed is an obvious essential, and prices vary widely, based on quality, brand, medicated, non-medicated, organic, all-natural, and so on.
+Chicken feed, (I like this one), is an obvious essential, and prices vary widely, based on quality, brand, medicated, non-medicated, organic, all-natural, and so on.
 As with most things, the more you buy, the cheaper it is per pound, so, if you’ve got a flock of 6 or more hens and a decent, airtight feed store, I’d recommend buying 50-pound bags to save money per unit.
 Working out how much food you need isn’t an exact science, but I can give you a rough guide.
 Assuming that you allow your birds plenty of outdoor room to roam and forage, they’ll supplement the food you provide by eating insects, seeds, and weeds (and, if you’re not careful, your beautiful vegetables, too), so they require a little less food per month than birds confined to a coop and a small run.
 You also have to take into consideration the size and type of bird, along with the time of year.
 Bantams will obviously eat less than full-size breeds, and some breeds, like Golden Comets eat more than breeds like the White Leghorn.
 Chickens also eat less in hot weather and more in winter.
 But, as a rough guide, based on the assumption that your birds are able to forage and that you provide additional treats in the form of vegetable scraps, allow 5 pounds of feed per month, per bird, and a bag of quality chicken food will set you back between $20 and $40.
 And there’s scratch grains on top of that, too, but they are inexpensive, and you’ll find a 50-pound bag for under $20.

 Veterinary treatment is the first thing that springs to mind.
 Like all animals, chickens can get sick, and it’s not always something you can remedy at home, so you have to be prepared for unpredictable visits to your veterinarian, which can cost anywhere from a few dollars to a few hundred.
 Taking extra care and preventative measures can help to avoid these costly excursions, though.
 Making sure you properly care for your chickens, particularly in winter, reduces the risk of frostbite and other painful afflictions, some of which can pass from bird to bird and decimate your whole flock.